Last fact-checked: 7 March 2019

 5: Base metal alloy (eg Zirconium)

 Resin crowns are inexpensive, but they are softer than other materials and susceptible to fractures.
 Ceramic crowns are often used for restorations of the front teeth because they can be easily color-blended to match the surrounding natural teeth.
 If a stronger restoration is needed then a PFM crown is a more hard-wearing option.
 Gold alloy is also strong and doesn’t wear away surrounding teeth, which can be a problem with porcelain.
 Base metal alloys are very strong, kind to other teeth and resistant to wear.

-All our dentists offer guarantees and/or warranties on their work and will fix any problems free-of-charge.
-You may also find it worth taking out additional insurance for complications – which will take care of additional travel and hotel expenses if you have to stay longer than anticipated, or if you have to travel back if there is a problem.
+All our dentists offer guarantees on their work and will fix any problems free-of-charge.
+You may also find it worth taking out additional insurance for complications; this will take care of additional travel and hotel expenses if you have to stay longer than anticipated or if you have to travel back if there is a problem.

 Dental tourism is certainly worth the effort if you choose wisely.
 You will discover reliable dental tourism centers around the world, including Bali, Vietnam, Malaysia, Costa Rica and Colombia, all of which are hugely popular holiday destinations in their own right, as well as for dental tourists.

 First things first: we recommend you take a look at the Dental Departures’ website and search for the procedure and location that suits your condition and budget.
 From there, you can compare prices, see clinic photos and read real patient reviews.
 The next step is to talk it over with our Customer Care Team, who are more than happy to answer any questions you may have.